 Routes to get to Sergeant Man

-When I was last on the fell I spotted a decent patch of flat ground very close to the summit crag that was easily large enough for a tent.
+On a previous visit I spotted a decent patch of flat ground very close to the summit crag that was easily large enough for a tent.
 A Sergeant Man wild camp was in order.
 As its quite exposed all I needed was a forecast of a still night and I’d be off – I didn’t want a repeat of my recent wild camp on Wild Boar Fell (although it was enjoyable in a masochistic way).

 As for which route to take, the climb out of Great Langdale is the quickest but also the steepest and busiest.
 Conversely the other two ascents are both longer but much less arduous.
 I didn’t fancy a steep climb in hot weather so chose the Easedale route.